ruihan-dong/Awesome-AMP-Design/README.md

 ## Comprehensive works (with comments)

 *in silico* mining/generation + *in vitro/in vivo* validations

+- *AI-Guided Design of Antimicrobial Peptide Hydrogels for Precise Treatment of Drug-resistant Bacterial Infections (**Adv Mater 2025**)
+    - An application of AMP-Designer (AMP-Hydrogel-Designer).
+    - Cys is supported.
+But only one peptide is reported.

 - *De novo design of self-assembling peptides with antimicrobial activity guided by deep learning (**Nat Mater 2025** | [code](https://github.com/LiuHuayang27/TransSAFP))*
     - Introduces 11 N-terminal modification blocks for peptides.